 It will create 40 full-time equivalent jobs, plus a range of volunteering and training opportunities.
-It will attract 210,000 visitors each year, including 22,000 new staying visitors with an economic benefit of £12.3m to the region.
+210,000 visitors will be attracted each year, including 22,000 new staying visitors with an economic benefit of £12.3m to the region.

-The Project will also enable the repair, restoration and reuse of the Grade II* listed Pavilion Theatre and Horseshoe (below) creating a destination attraction set within the world renowned Winter Gardens entertainment complex.
+The Project will also enable the repair, restoration and reuse of the Grade II* listed Pavilion Theatre and Horseshoe (below).

 HLF will make their decision this summer.
 But work will not stop!

 The Museum team will be continuing with the preparation for the delivery of the Museum and working to secure further funding, develop partnerships and collect stories.

 2016: Funding to Preserve Blackpool Tower Circus Collection

 In December 2016, Blackpool Council was awarded £97,000 from The Collections Fund – delivered by the Museums Association.
 The money was granted to help preserve the Blackpool Tower Circus Collection and make it available to the public.

 The two-and-a-half-year project was called Marvels and Mayhem.
 It will contribute to the proposed displays in the Blackpool Museum.
 The project will support the recruitment of volunteers to help create a catalogue and preserve the collection, as well as providing engagement opportunities with the local community.

 The aim of the Collections Fund is to develop collections and use them to achieve positive social impact.